build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 gpmc.msc
 ```

-3. Create or locate an existing group policy in your domain, right-click it, select **Edit…**
+3. Create or locate an existing group policy in your domain that will apply to your domain controllers, right-click it, select **Edit…**
 4. Enable certificate auto-enrollment in the policy:
     * In the Group Policy Management Editor, under **Computer Configuration**, and expand **Policies**.
     * Expand **Windows Settings**, expand **Security Settings**, and select **Public Key Policies.**